 How do I submit a final grade appeal?

-- Before going through the official appeal process, consult with the instructor within one month of receiving your grade and if unsatisfied, consult the appropriate Chairperson and then Dean.
+- Before going through the official appeal process, consult with the instructor within one month of receiving your grade and if unsatisfied, consult the appropriate Associate Dean of the Faculty.

-- If the appeal is still unresolved, fill out the “Academic Appeals” form within 3 months from the last day of the term.
+- If the appeal is still unresolved, fill out the “Academic Appeals” form within three months from the last day of the term.

-- Your “Reason for Appeal” on the form must contain specifics as to when the instructor, the Chairperson, and the Dean were consulted, together with any other information you consider relevant.
+- Your “Reason for Appeal” on the form must contain specifics as to when the instructor and Associate Dean were consulted, together with any other information you consider relevant.

-- After obtaining the required signatures on the form, bring the form and all supporting documents such as grade history, copies of retained graded material (i.e. exercises, reports, papers, tests and examinations) to the Service Centre.
+- After obtaining the required signatures on the form, submit the form and all supporting documents such as grade history, copies of retained graded material (i.e. exercises, reports, papers, tests and examinations) to the Registrar's Office by email, firstname.lastname@example.org.
 Note: Supporting documents will be retained for a minimum of twelve months from the deadline for submission of grades.

 What happens after I submit an academic appeal?